Monday, June 9, 2014

 Door slams

 The king was thrilled.
-He longed for his chariot to work properly.
+He longed for his chariot to work correctly.
 He knew he’d be in good hands.
 The Snakelton Nissan wouldn’t purposely screw him and his kids.
 Even if they can!

-“Okay my lord.
+“Okay, my Grace.
 The chariot has an issue,” a Snakelton said.

 “What is it,” the king asked.

-“Well your majesty it’s going to cost you $5,000 gold shillings to fix your most wonderful ride.”
+“Well, your Grace, it will cost you $5,000 gold shillings to fix your most wonderful ride.”

 “What,” the king said in disbelief.